zijin-gu/scfc-coupling/README.md

 # SC-FC coupling

-This is the analysis scripts of SC-FC coupling for preprint [Regional structural-functional connectome coupling is heritable and associated with age, sex and cognition in adults](https://www.biorxiv.org/content/10.1101/2020.12.09.417725v1).
+This is the analysis scripts of SC-FC coupling for paper [Heritability and interindividual variability of regional structure-function coupling](https://www.nature.com/articles/s41467-021-25184-4).
 All data is created randomly for demonstration purpose.

 ## Requirements